providing Effective representation for INDIVIDUALS, municipalities and Businesses

 We receive many telephone calls from many potential clients who tell our receptionist that they just “have a quick question”, “need an answer” or that they want to know if they have a case before they are willing to commit to a consultation fee or to hire an attorney.
 Please understand that, in the area of animal law that I am one of the few attorneys in New York state that has this unique practice.
 It is not uncommon for both sides of a dispute or situation to each call me within hours or days of the occurrence.
 In order to prevent conflicts of interest arising, I feel that it is most effective for both the client and myself to have the consultation fee in place.

 When you initially contact my office, the receptionist will take some biographical information from you and a quick description of the facts of your case and may ask you for information regarding opposing parties.
 Prior to contacting you to set up an appointment we will review this information for two things: first, to make sure there is no conflict of interest and second, to be sure that this is a type of matter that we handle.
-Please be advised that our firm does not handle Criminal cases involving alleged abuse to animals, nor can I take cases or provide legal advice regarding matters that are outside of the states of New York.
-If you are calling with questions regarding suing a veterinarian for veterinary malpractice, please be advised that other than in circumstances where the veterinary bills exceed $20,000, I cannot accept or consider taking these types of cases on a contingency basis.
-Generally, veterinary malpractice cases are on an hourly basis at $300.00 per hour.
+Please be advised that our firm does not handle Criminal cases involving alleged abuse to animals, nor can I take cases or provide legal advice regarding matters that are outside of the state of New York.
+If you are calling with questions regarding suing a veterinarian for veterinary malpractice, please be advised that I do not accept these cases for representation.

 If you are interested in having a legal consultation with me please contact my office today.